 New Homeschool Membership for 10 months of Friday classes for $50 per child

 This membership is for homeschool students attending homeschool Fridays only.
 It does not count as a museum membership.
-From the time you sign-up, it will be good through June 2018.
-Please sign up through the museum's front desk or through Leila Nordmann.
+From the time you sign-up, it will be good through June 2019.
+Please sign up here.

-For Friday, April 13th, here are the classes offered that day
+For Friday, October 12th, here are the classes being offered that day

-- 9:45am Tonight's Skies Planetarium Presentation with Oliver is all ages
+- 9:45am Tonight's Skies Planetarium Presentation with Bobby is all ages

 - 12pm Lunch in downstairs classroom